-Preventing insects and rodents from getting inside your RV when it sits for weeks on end can be a challenge.
+Preventing insects, like ants, and rodents from getting inside your RV when it sits for weeks on end can be a challenge.

 Small rodents can squeeze into the slimmest of crevices into your RV and chew your electrical wiring, furniture, clothing, carpet, and more.